brownrb/myFP2EFirmware/README.md

 When installed the folder C:\Program Files (x86)\Arduino\libraries\WiFi prevents compiling of ESP8266 firmware so move the WIFI folder to C:\Program Files (x86)\Arduino\libraries.old\WiFi

 # Additional JSON library Needed
-make sure you install the library ArduinoJson-6.x.xip into the Arduino IDE else firmware will not compile.
+Make sure you install the library ArduinoJson into the Arduino IDE else firmware will not compile.
 The latest version is at https://github.com/bblanchon/ArduinoJson/releases

 # Libraries